You are here

 Single Centre Studies:

-- Urinary tract infection (UTI CHOICE): Series of studies to determine which children with UTI are at increased risk of adverse outcomes (RCHF funded)
+- Urinary tract infection (UTI CHOICE): Series of studies to determine the management of UTIs.
+(MRFF)

-- The Take CARe Concussion Assessment and Recovery Research Study: Joint clinical and research project to improve the care of children who sustain a concussion (RCHF funded)
+- The Take CARe Concussion Assessment and Recovery Research Study: to improve the care of children who sustain a concussion.
+(RCHF funded)

-- Biomarkers Study: Study to correlate child and family function post head injury and brain specific proteins in peripheral blood and neuroimaging findings
+- Biomarkers Study: Study to correlate child function post head injury and brain specific blood proteins.

-- SCAT (Sport Concussion Assessment Tool) Study: Validation of the updated version of SCAT (SCAT5 and ChildSCAT5) in children.
-Systematic review on concussion in children as part of the Berlin consensus work of the Concussion in Sports Group
+- SCAT (Sport Concussion Assessment Tool) Study: External validation of the updated version of SCAT (SCAT5 and ChildSCAT5) in children.

 - Procedural pain and distress: Investigations to better measure procedural pain and distress in pre-verbal and early verbal children

-- Brain Attacks: Aim to better define and identify brain attacks - acute neurological changes, including strokes
+- Brain Attacks: Investigations into acute neurological changes, including strokes

-- Sepsis research: Studies to assess fluid therapy to improve sepsis care in the emergency department
+- Studies to assess fluid therapy to improve sepsis care in the ED.

 Large multi-centre randomised controlled trials and observational studies:

-- Bronchiolitis Knowledge Translation Study (BronchKT): Cluster randomised trial at 26 PREDICT sites to explore two different strategies to reduce care of no benefit (NHMRC funded)
+- Bronchiolitis Knowledge Translation Study (BronchKT): Cluster randomised trial at 26 PREDICT sites to explore two strategies to reduce care of no benefit.
+(NHMRC funded)

-- Convulsive Status Epilepticus Paediatric Trial (ConSEPT) and seizure studies: Trial of levetiracetam vs phenytoin for status epilepticus in children (HRC NZ funded)
+- Convulsive Status Epilepticus Paediatric Trial (ConSEPT): Trial of levetiracetam vs phenytoin for status epilepticus in children.
+(HRC NZ funded)

-- Bell's Palsy in Children (BellPIC): Placebo controlled trial to investigate whether prednisolone is better than placebo for Bell's palsy (NHMRC funded)
+- Bell's Palsy in Children (BellPIC): RCT to investigate whether prednisolone is better than placebo for Bell's palsy.
+(NHMRC funded).

-- Predicting Infectious ComplicatioNs in Children with Cancer (PICNICC): Series of studies to risk stratify neutropenic febrile children and develop low risk pathways (NHMRC and MRFF funded)
+- Predicting Infectious ComplicatioNs in Children with Cancer (PICNICC): Series of studies to risk stratify neutropenic febrile children.
+NHMRC and MRFF funded)

-- Pediatric Emergency Research Networks (PERN) Bronchiolitis Study: Investigation of variability in bronchiolitis care across countries
+- Paediatric Emergency Research Networks (PERN) Bronchiolitis Study: Investigation of variability in bronchiolitis care across countries.

 Dalziel S, Borland M, Fryk J… Babl FE.
 An open-label, multicentre randomised controlled trial of levetiracetam versus phenytoin for convulsive status epilepticus in children: Convulsive Status Epilepticus Paediatric Trial (ConSEPT) - a PREDICT study.
 Lancet April 17, 2019. doi: 10.1016/S0140-6736(19)30722-6

 Ibrahim LF, Hopper SM, Orsini F, Daley AJ, Babl FE, Bryant PA.
-Cost-effectiveness of admission avoidance with outpatient parenteral antibiotic therapy for children with moderate/severe cellulitis.
+Intravenous ceftriaxone at home versus intravenous flucloxacillin in hospital for children with cellulitis: a cost-effectiveness analysis.